Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 7. La Martiniere College

-So, our next destination in the list of Lucknow best places to visit is something special.
-It’s a college in the present day.
+So, our next destination in the list of Lucknow’s best places to visit is something special: a college in the present day.

 The country’s college, which has produced many famous personalities such as Priyanka Chopra, K. Raghunath, and Muzaffar Ali, is esteemed in education-giving and blessed with eye-catching architecture.

 La Martiniere Boy’s College of Lucknow is a perfect example of French architecture.
-Frenchman Claude Martin, who lived in Lucknow at the time of Nawabs, erected this building.
+Frenchman Claude Martin, who lived in Lucknow during Nawabs, erected this building.

 LA MARTINIERE COLLEGE - Lucknow Best Places To Visit